armazzer/data-analytics-power-bi-report757/README.md

 - Orders[Order Date] to Date[Date]
 - Orders[Shipping Date] to Date[Date]

-Between the last two relationaships indicates above, Orders[Order Date] to Date[Date] was marked as the active relationaship.
+Between the last two relationships indicated above, Orders[Order Date] to Date[Date] was marked as the active relationaship.

 A screenshot of the data model star schema can be seen below \
 \